TZstatsADS/Spr2017-proj5-grp4/README.md

 	+ Xuanzi Xu
 	+ Senyao Han
 	+ He Zhu
-+ Project summary: Our project used human resource data provided on Kaggle to analyze the possible decision employees make in the future.
-We built an ShinyApp to give a prediction of the chance of employees leaving the company in the following years with other additional functions.
++ Project summary: In our project,we use human resource data provided on Kaggle to analyze that under different scenario how likely an employee will leave in the following years.
+We use two models: For the Cox Regression model in survival analysis, we forecast the leaving probability in the next few years.
+For the Random Forest model, we predict the current state(leave/stay) of an employee given different conditions.
+We develope an RShiny app for users to explore our models and form a report to give our analysis explicitly.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.